| Base

 However,

-putting a price on what we do is not quiet so simple.
+putting a price on that is not quite so simple.

 Why